Atlanta Truck Accident Lawyer

 Here are some examples of rules that apply to commercial truck drivers in Georgia:

-Time limits: If the driver is hauling property, he or she has a window of 14 hours in which to drive before taking a mandatory consecutive 10-hour break.
-During this 14 hours, the driver can have up to 11 hours of actual drive time.
+• Time limits: If the driver is hauling property, he or she has a window of 14 hours in which to drive before taking a mandatory consecutive 10-hour break.
+During these 14 hours, the driver can have up to 11 hours of actual drive time.

 Note that this clock resets once a driver has taken 34 or more consecutive hours off.